awmacpherson/polytope-unfolder/README.md

 - If a pair of facets overlap, their intersection is exactly one face.
 - If a pair of facets overlap in codimension one (i.e. in an $(n-2)$-face), then the corresponding nodes of $T$ are connected by an edge labelled by this face.

-### What kind of projection?

-We need to make some decisions about what kind of structure our projections and unfolding transformations are going to preserve.
-They should certainly be linear; they could also preserve the integral structure or be an orthogonal projection.

-The important thing for the actual underlying mathematical objects is the integral structure.
-Strictly preserving this won't necessarily lead to nice models.

-The coordinate system we use to define orthogonal projection, on the other hand, is fairly arbitrary from a mathematical perspective.
-However, it may be more visually satisfying and also be easier to construct nets whose facets are approximately "round" (as opposed to extremely elongated or pointy).
-This seems best ensured by paying attention to metric properties of the projection and reflections.

 ## The algorithm

 We can extract a "net" in $(n-1)$ dimensions as follows: